-Bird Houses What better time to build your bird house for spring than in winter.
-Safety, basic needs and location is a bird's primary drive.
-The color of the bird house will not matter except to the humans that look at them.
+Bird Houses What better time to build your bird house for spring than in winter?
+Safety, basic needs and location are a bird's primary drive.
 Try to blend the houses into their placement background to offer protection from being attractive to predators.
 Always place your bird house at least six feet off the ground to deter cats, raccoons etc. and hang a protective collar just below it.
-Birds will respond better to location and safety, however a red or yellow bird house will add color to a winter garden.
+Birds will respond better to location and safety, however, a red or yellow bird house will add color to a winter garden.
 Keep these in mind when building your bird house: The size of the entrance must be proportionate to the type of bird you wish to attract.
-You will need to drill holes for ventilation. (to allow ample air/light) Birds prefer a rough surface both in and outside of the entrance so that they can easily get in and out Different species of birds have different preferences so if you wish to attract a particular type you should do a little research to include those features in your bird house.
-Building the right house won't guarantee a particular bird will move in but it will increase your chances of attracting them.
-Of course there is a huge selection of bird houses on the market if you're not into building your own.
-There are also bird house kits available, another great way to involve the kids.
+You will need to drill holes for ventilation to allow ample air and light.
+Birds prefer a rough surface both in and outside of the entrance so that they can easily get in and out.
+Different species of birds have different preferences, so if you wish to attract a particular type, you should do a little research to include those features in your bird house.
+Building the right house won't guarantee a particular bird will move in, but it will increase your chances of attracting them.
+If you’re not into building your own, there is a large selection of bird houses on the market.
+Bird house kits are a great way to involve the kids.